 Reviewers will review the above forms to ensure the forms are current, correct, and fully completed.
-Failure to successfully maintain the items marked with an (\$) cannot be reimbursed.
+Failure to successfully maintain the items marked with a (\$) cannot be reimbursed.
 These same records must also be submitted to the sponsoring organization by the due date indicated in the permanent agreement.
 Sign in/out sheets only need to be submitted monthly if the sponsoring organization has requested it.
-If there are errors or discrepancies in these records, the meals cannot be reimbursed and the sponsor must notify the provider, preferably in writing, why the meals were disallowed.
+If there are errors or discrepancies in these records, the claimed meals cannot be reimbursed and the sponsor must notify the provider, preferably in writing, why the meals were disallowed.

-Providers choosing to use electronic software or applications to submit claims and other information to their sponsoring organization are highly encouraged to keep backup hard copies of all Program records in the event the electronic device, software, or application is not operational during a review.
+Providers choosing to use electronic software or applications to submit claims and other information to their sponsoring organization are highly encouraged to have a back-up plan if their computer is not working or the internet connection is of available.
 If electronic records are not available for any reason during a review and the provider has no other documentation available to support the reimbursable meals, those meals will be disallowed.

-Failure to meet any of the above may result in termination for cause and disgualification.
+Failure to meet any of the above may result in termination for cause and disqualification.